sunggyeol/ai-prompt-refiner/README.md

 2. Make sure you're on a supported website
 3. Check if the extension is enabled in `chrome://extensions/`

-### Refined Text Not Inserting
+### Optimized Text Not Inserting
-1. Use the "Copy Refined" button as a fallback
+1. Use the "Copy Optimized" button as a fallback
-2. Try manually pasting the refined text
+2. Try manually pasting the optimized text
 3. Some websites may have specific input field restrictions

 ### API Quota Issues